Do I call these Gyozas or Potstickers or Peking Ravioli?

 Does it really matter what I call them?
 I just know you should be making some because they are DELICIOUS!

-You may feel overwhelmed about making the perfect pleats; never fear down below you will find step by step instructions 🙂
+You may feel overwhelmed by making the perfect pleats; never fear down below you will find step by step instructions 🙂

-To shape the Gyoza’s add in a teaspoon of filling, wet the edges with a little water and fold the bottom up so you have a crescent moon shape.
+To shape the Gyozas add a teaspoon of filling into the dumpling wrapper, wet the edges with a little water and fold the bottom up so you have a crescent moon shape.

 Using your thumb and index finger, starting from the edge begin making a pleat by folding the dough over the top and pressing the pleat tightly together using the back part of your thumb and index finger.